zwest808/6.s966-Final-Project/README.md

 ## Methods
 Development involves:
-1. **Initialization**: Sets up an n-dimensional tensor as the game board.
+1. **Initialization**: Sets up a d-dimensional tensor as the game board.
 2. **Valid Game States**: Checks all possible winning conditions dynamically.
 3. **Play the Game**: Implements random and strategic moves to simulate games.
 4. **Dataset Generation**: Generates game states for training the neural networks.